encointer/book/src/tutorials-reputation-rings.md

 nctr-gsl personhood commitment list --purpose-id 0 --cid u0qj944rhWE
 ```

+## Anonymity guarantees

+Ring-VRF proofs provide **k-anonymity**: the prover is indistinguishable from any of the k members in their ring.
+The anonymity set size depends on several factors:

+**Ring size = k.** If 200 people attended a ceremony, the level-1 ring has k=200.
+A verifier learns that the prover is one of those 200 people, but not which one.

+**Levels reduce k.** Level N/5 includes only accounts that attended >= N of the last 5 ceremonies.
+Higher levels prove stronger commitment but shrink the anonymity set.
+A community with 200 attendees at level 1 might only have 30 at level 5.

+**Sub-rings reduce k.** When a ring exceeds MaxRingSize (255), it is split into sub-rings of 128–255 members each.
+Each sub-ring is an independent anonymity set.
+The prover's sub-ring assignment is deterministic (sorted by key), so the verifier knows which sub-ring the prover belongs to.
+This means k <= 255 per sub-ring, even for very large communities.

+**Small communities have weak anonymity.** If only 5 people attended, k=5.
+The prover is one of 5 known people.
+Applications requiring strong anonymity should enforce a minimum ring size.

+**Context separation does not increase k.** The `--context` flag ensures unlinkability across applications, but within one context the prover is still hidden among the same k ring members.
+An adversary who controls the ring membership list always knows the anonymity set.

+**Practical guidance for application developers:**
+- Require `k >= 20` for meaningful anonymity (reject proofs from rings smaller than your threshold)
+- Use level 1 unless you specifically need to filter for committed long-term participants
+- Use a unique `--context` per application to prevent cross-application linkability

 ## Mainnet usage

 On mainnet, the same commands apply.
 Bandersnatch keys are registered at account creation and rings are computed automatically after each ceremony cycle.
 Third-party applications can verify personhood proofs off-chain using the ring data and standard ring-VRF verification.